-2. Update BIOS without Using the Internet Update Function:

-Click Update BIOS from File, then select the location where you save the BIOS update file obtained from the Internet or through other source.
-Follow the on-screen instructions to complete.

-3. Save Current BIOS to File Save the Current BIOS File:

-Click Save Current BIOS to File to save the current BIOS file.

-4. Load BIOS Defaults after BIOS Update:

-Select the Load CMOS default after BIOS update check box and then the system will automatically load BIOS defaults after BIOS update and after the system restarts.
+- Update the BIOS without Using the Internet Update Function: Click Update BIOS from File, then select the location where you save the BIOS update file obtained from the Internet or through other source.
+Follow the on-screen instructions to complete. - Save the Current BIOS File: Click Save Current BIOS to File to save the current BIOS file. - Load BIOS Defaults after BIOS Update: Select the Load CMOS default after BIOS update check box and then the system will automatically load BIOS defaults after BIOS update and after the system restarts.